Landscaping business license guide for Alabama

 How to get a landscaping business license in Alabama?

-To legally operate your landscaping business in Alabama, you must obtain a license.
-The primary requirement for services like landscape design, planting, and tree care is the Horticulture Professional Services License, issued by the Alabama Department of Agriculture.
-If you are overseeing projects, you may also need a Landscaping Operator License, which typically requires showing experience, passing a test, and getting liability insurance.
+The primary requirement for services such as landscape design, planting, and tree care is the Horticulture Professional Services License, issued by the Alabama Department of Agriculture and Industries (ADAI) upon successful completion of an exam.
 Additionally, if you plan to use pesticides, you will need a commercial pesticide applicator license and must pass a business and law exam.
 You should also register your new business with the Alabama Secretary of State’s office.

 What are the costs and fees for obtaining a landscaping license in Alabama?

 To legally operate your landscaping or lawn care business in Alabama, you need a Horticulture Professional Services License from the Department of Agriculture.
 The annual cost for this license is $175.00 for the main office.
-Additionally, if you need to take the required online certification exam, expect a fee of $125 per exam.
+Additionally, if you need to take the required online certification exam, expect a fee of $75 for an in person exam and $125 per online exam.
 This certification covers services like landscape design and setting of landscape plants.
 Passing the exam and paying these fees are key steps to getting your business certified and operational.

 Are there any additional landscaping permits or licenses to consider for Alabama ?